-Over on the right hand side of the delightful scale is the French press at 10, where you carefully grind an exact number of beans you have stored in an airtight container in your freezer and then place them into your coffeepot along with the correct amount of boiling water.
+Over on the right hand side of the delightful scale is the French press at 10, where you carefully grind an exact number of beans you have stored in an airtight container in your freezer and then place them into your coffeepot along with the correct amount of hot but not boiling water.
 After waiting a few minutes you press the plunger and trap the ground coffee beans at the bottom of the pot and pour out a fabulously delicious cup of fresh coffee.

 Descending a step down on the coffee scale is the drip pot; its score is 8.
 The common kind of coffee maker which is known colloquially as Mr. Coffee after a famous brand of coffeemaker.
 This allows the water to drip through the ground coffee and create a fine and tasty brew in the pot below.
 The filters trap some of the more exotic flavors of the coffee and they don’t pass down to the pot itself, but it’s still pretty good coffee.

 Next down the scale comes the percolator at 6, which heats the water and sends it up a metal tube to drip down through a basket full of ground coffee.
 Not bad coffee, but it is easy to make the coffee too bitter by boiling the coffee too long.

 Next down a bit lower on the scale is coffee shop coffee. places like: Starbuck’s, Coffee Bean and Seattle’s Best, which rate about a 5.